chrisemoulton/factual-java-driver/README.md

 # Raw Read

 Factual may occasionally release a new API which is not immediately supported by the Java driver.
-To test queries against these APIs, we recommend using the raw read API.
+To test queries against these APIs, we recommend using the raw read feature.
 The recommendation is to only construct a raw read query if the feature is not yet supported using other convenience methods.

 <p>You can perform any GET request using the <tt>factual.get(…)</tt> method.
 Add parameters to your request by building a map of field and value pairs, and the request will be made using your OAuth token.
 The driver will URL-encode the parameter values.